You’ll need a construction permit to begin any project that involves constructing a new building or majorly renovating an existing structure.

 Hotel and motels

-Although a hotel is technically a commercial property because it generates income, hotels and motels are considered multifamily properties for permitting purposes because tenants reside in the dwelling units (even if just for a short time).
+Although a hotel is technically a commercial property because it generates income, hotels and motels are sometimes considered multifamily properties for permitting purposes because tenants reside in the dwelling units (even if just for a short time).

 3. Residential permits